blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-next.md

 Currently Angular stable version is 8.3.9 and Angular 9 is in RC4.

+## Lingo

+- rendering architecture
+- runtime rendering function set/instruction set
+- runtime/compiler
+- virtual DOM
+- incremental DOM
+- View Engine
+- `angular.json` is the workspace or build configuration file.
+- `tsconfig.app.json` is the project configuration file.
+- `.ngfactory.js` suffix for decorator factory files, class decorators like `@Component` are translated by the compiler into external files.
+- Locality: compiler should use only information from the component decorator and its class.
+- Global compilation: compilation process requires global static analysis to emit the application code.

 ## Rendering Architecture

 What is a rendering architecture?
 It is the pair *compiler:runtime*.
 Angular framework is composed by two main parts: